TraekWells/personal-site/content/blog/impossible-list.md

 - Write a fiction book (at least 50,000 words)
 - Self-publish a book on Amazon (less than 15,000)
 - Publish a paperback or hardcover book
-- Become a competent guitar player
-- Learn a full song on the guitar
-- Learn five full songs on the guitar
-- Perform a song on the guitar at a campfire
-- Perform a song on the guitar at a bar/restaurant
 - Sell a drawing online

 ## Fun Goals